Manage GCP BigQuery Analytics Hub Data Exchange IAM

 - user:jane@example.com

-The members property takes a list of identities.
-This resource is authoritative for the specified role: it replaces all members for that role while preserving other roles in the policy.
-You can use multiple DataExchangeIamBinding resources for different roles, but only one binding per role.
+The members property takes an array of identities that will have the specified role.
+This resource is authoritative for the role: it replaces all existing members for that role while preserving other roles in the policy.
+You can combine multiple binding resources for different roles on the same data exchange, but each role can only have one binding resource.

 import * as pulumi from "@pulumi/pulumi";